dohbams/Fix-a-bad-twitter-chart/README.md

 Databenders!!!! assemble

-I have also added my own revamped version using R. Enjoy!!
+I have also added the original chart and my own revamped version using R as well as the codes.
+Enjoy!!